dwp/dataworks-snapshot-sender-status-checker/README.md

 If it passes the check above, then the following will also be performed:

 1. It will check if *all* collections for the given correlation id are in a state of `SUCCESS`
-1. If they are, then it will post to `MONITORING_SNS_TOPIC_ARN` with a message for monitoring to say all collections have been successful
+1. If they are, then it will post to `MONITORING_SNS_TOPIC_ARN` with a message for monitoring to say all collections have been successful and update the dynamodb product table named `DYNAMO_DB_PRODUCT_STATUS_TABLE_NAME`with a status of `COMPLETED`

 ## SQS message example